JvanKatwijk/qt-dab/README.md

 In arch, it was essential to add the username to the group "audio".

 The most recent distribution of Raspbian Stretch (i.e. august 2017) supports both Qt5 and a qwt compiled against Qt5.

-The best way to generate the executable for Qt-DAB when building under Raspbian Jessie is to use Qt4.
+The best way to generate the executable when building under Raspbian Jessie is to use Qt4.
 The qwt library - needed if you want the spectrum viewer and the constellation diagram - in that distribution is compiled with Qt4.

 IMPORTANT NOTE:
 Since I was studying the (potential) difference in behaviour between a version with and a version without concurrency in the front end, there is a setting in the ".pro" file for selecting this.
-Use for the DAB the concurrency option.
+Use for the Qt-DAB the concurrency option.
 For the ".pro" file uncomment

 	#DEFINES += __THREADED_DECODING.